 Kotor Bay | Porto Montenegro marina in Tivat

 We set sail from Porto Montenegro, a 450-berth super-yacht marina in Tivat.
 Besides the moorings, it’s home to the Regent Porto Montenegro hotel, chic boutiques, and a magnificent 64-meter infinity pool.
-There’s also a small Maritime Heritage Museum, where you can look inside a submarine.
+There’s also a tiny Maritime Heritage Museum, where you can look inside a submarine.

-From here, most visitors head straight for Unesco-listed Kotor Town, protected by medieval fortifications, deep inside the bay.
+From here, most visitors head straight for Unesco-listed Kotor Town, protected by medieval fortifications deep inside the bay.
 But we wanted to explore the less-visited waters around Luštica peninsular.
 Historically, Luštica’s fertile olive groves supplied olive oil to Venice.
 Under Yugoslavia (1945-2003), it was a Yugoslav military base, so tourism never developed here.
 But that is changing fast, as several luxury resorts are now planned.

 Luštica’s south coast gives onto open waters dotted with several peaceful little coves.
 The first you come to is Dobreč.
 Indeed it has a pebble beach, accessible only by boat, and the Dobreč restaurant is backed by trees hung with hammocks.
 Here we dropped anchor to swim in a translucent turquoise sea.

-Combine Sailing Kotor Bay, Montenegro with a Croatia Yacht Charter.
+Combine Sailing Kotor Bay, Montenegro, with a Croatia Yacht Charter.